Seres Auto (Hubei): History

 In September 2003, Chongqing Ruichi Automobiles (瑞驰新能源公司), a fully funded subsidiary of Chongqing Sokon Group was established.
 As an enterprise for the manufacturing, sales and services for the pure electric commercial vehicles, Ruichi is one of the earliest enterprises in China with qualifications for the production of pure electric commercial vehicles.
 Chongqing Ruichi Automobiles is now a fully funded subsidiary of Seres, with products being rebadged electrified versions of DFSK's microvans and trucks.

-In 2013, DFSK decided to enter the lucrative SUV market by starting the design of a seven-seater mid-size vehicle using Dongfeng technologies; this vehicle was designed so that it could have an aggressive price classifying itself as a low-cost family car and had to be sold both in China and abroad.
+In 2013, DFSK decided to enter the lucrative sport utility vehicle (SUV) market by starting the design of a seven-seater mid-size vehicle using Dongfeng technologies; this vehicle was designed so that it could have an aggressive price classifying itself as a low-cost family car and had to be sold both in China and abroad.
 The project debuted in 2016 called Dongfeng Fengguang 580, a five and seven-seater front-wheel or four-wheel drive SUV with Mitsubishi engines.
 The brand name Fengguang (translated into Fengon in English) is used to distinguish them from the production of minivans called Sokon.
 On foreign markets, this vehicle will be renamed DFSK Glory (easier to pronounce) using the Dongfeng Dual Wings emblem on the grille, interior and rear.

 In the same years, the production of the minivan range was started in Indonesia and Thailand and exports also to South America and Eastern Europe.

 DFSK began to assemble and market products in Indonesia in 2015.
 Plans at the time of launch included an expected production of 50,000 units/year.